about colour & dye lots

 hand dyeing is an art, not an exact science

-Many things affect the dyeing process including the size and number of pieces in each batch, the variable nature of cotton, the humidity of the environment, the temperature, and the minerals present in the city water.
-These factors are largely beyond our control.
+Many things affect the dyeing process including the size and number of pieces in each batch, the variable nature of cotton, the water temperature and the minerals present in the water.
+Some of these factors are largely beyond our control and they all affect the outcome.
 Simply put, variance should be embraced as nature’s role in how the dyes react with the natural fibres of the cotton.
 Please don’t get upset with us if you can’t find a perfect match, or if your favourite colour looks a bit different the next time you order.
 Attempting to control this would be a lot like trying to control the weather.

 dye lots vary because variance is the nature of handmade products